 As a counterforce to these inequities, REDF invests in and drives demand for ESEs-businesses that hire the very talent others have sidelined-and provide the training, skill building, and support they need to thrive.
-These investments are in capital (in the form of grants, loans, and access to public contracts), capacity building (in the form of targeted technical assistance in key capabilities like program model, business model, infrastructure, talent, and fundraising), and community (in the form of peer-to-peer learning and engagement) that helps to build a vibrant ESE sector over time.
+These investments are in capital (in the form of grants, loans, and access to public contracts), capacity building (in the form of targeted technical assistance in key capabilities like business model, program design, operations, talent, and fundraising), and community (in the form of peer-to-peer learning and engagement) that helps to build a vibrant ESE sector over time.